 Concise and user-centered beats jargon-filled and haphazard

 Data science results can be complex and nuanced, but it should not require data science skill to understand them.
 We believe it is always the responsibility of the data scientist to communicate results and design tools in ways that are meaningful to others.

 Open source is a proven way of collaborating to create the best software.
 It gives everyone the freedom to see the code, learn from it, ask questions, and build on it.
 Science and engineering, like open source, thrive in an open environment where people share ideas and build on the work of others.
 Novel ideas come from connecting and remixing ideas that came before.
 Open source makes it happen faster and more reliably.

 We believe the world will be a better place with more data scientists and better trained ones, whether they work for us or somewhere else.
 Datascope takes active steps towards helping the data science community grow by:

-- organizing and hosting the Chicago Data Science Meetup, the Southeast Michigan Data Science Meetup, and the Madison Data Science Meetup
+- organizing and hosting the Chicago Data Science Meetup and the Madison Data Science Meetup

 - donating our time to data events like DataKind, Data Science for Social Good, the Civic Consulting Alliance, or NUvention Analytics

 - developing and maintaining open source packages like textract or catcorr.js and actively contributing to many more.